aumpierre-unb/McCabeThiele.jl/README.md

 ### stages

-stages computes the number of theoretical stages of a distillation column using the method of McCabe-Thiele, given a function or a matrix of the liquid and the vapor fraction, the compositions of the feed and the products, the feed quality, and
+stages computes the number of theoretical stages of a distillation column using the McCabe-Thiele method, given a function or a matrix of the liquid and the vapor fraction, the compositions of the feed and the products, the feed quality, and